Here it is, the driver I use to assemble all of the products here at the Fellhoelter shop.

 Of course Google finds them too.
 Check Here

-The ball uses a hybrid ceramic bearing.
+The ball uses a stainless bearings.

 You can remove the ball for cleaning, but not the bearing from the ball…